 Where winters are cold, tender bulbs must come out of the ground in fall to be stored indoors.
 Dig up dahlia tubers after the first frost has blackened their leaves.
 Cut off the stems a few inches above the circle of tubers, remove as much soil as you can, and let them dry for a few days.
 Then you can brush off the remaining soil.
 Sort the tubers according to flower color, and store them in paper bags or boxes in a cool, dry place until the following spring.
 Save gladiolus corms in the same manner, and don't forget to dig up the large black tubers of four-o'clocks (Mirabilis jalapa), as well as the thick rhizomes of all the cannas.

-1. Cut healthy stems about 3 to 5 inches long using a sharp, clean knife or razor blade, slicing just below the point where a leaf stalk joins the stem.
+Cut Healthy Stems: Cut these stems about 3 to 5 inches long using your garden shears, slicing just below the point where a leaf stalk joins the stem.

-2. Remove any damaged leaves and flowers, and neatly cut off any bottom leaves.
+Remove Damaged Plants: Make sure to remove any damaged leaves and flowers, and neatly cut off any bottom leaves.

-3. Fill a seed flat or some pots with dampened sterile soil or a potting mix.
+Fill With Soil: Fill up a seed flat or some pots with dampened sterile soil or a potting mix.
 Tamp it down, then make a hole with a pencil to three-quarters of the pot's depth.

-4. Insert the cutting, making sure that the base of the stem is in contact with the dirt at the bottom.
+Insert Cutting: Insert the cutting into the soil, making sure that the base of the stem is in contact with the dirt at the bottom.
 Then firm the soil around the stem.

-Keep the soil moist but never soggy.
+Keep Soil Moist: Keep soil watered, but never soggy.
 In about two to three weeks, give the cutting a slight tug to check if rooting has commenced.
 If it hasn't, pull out the cutting to see if the end has started to rot.
 If everything looks healthy, try again, but make doubly sure that the stem bottom is in contact with the soil; it needs this stimulus to start new roots.
-You may wish to dip the end of the cutting in rooting hormone powder as well.
+You may even wish to dip the end of the cutting in rooting hormone powder.